honsontran/leip-docs/content/Installation/Installing LEIP SDK.md

 ---
 > [!NOTE]  Note
 > If you would like to schedule an evaluation of LEIP, please contact us at [support@latentai.com](mailto:support@latentai.com.)
-# Step 1: Get Access to our Container Repository
+# Step 1: Access our Container Repository
 In order to install packages or pull any of our Docker images, you'll need to create a personal access token.
 To do so, follow these steps:
 1. Login to [Latent AI Artifact repository](https://repository.latentai.com/)
     - Click the `Sign-in` link in the upper right
     - Select `Sign-in with SSO`